 What do I need to build a sukkah?

 The walls can be made of any material, provided that they are sturdy enough to withstand a normal wind.
 You can use wood or fiberglass panels, waterproof fabrics or old sheets and blankets.
-You can also use pre-existing exterior walls for the sukkah as long as it is roofless or has a removable roof than can be covered with proper sechach.
+You can also use pre-existing exterior walls for the sukkah as long as it is roofless or has a removable roof than can be covered with proper schach.

 Sukkah Shopping List

 - Unless you prefer to sit in the dark and candles can be dangerous, you will need to set up a lighting system.
 Make sure you have a safe source of electricity and that your electrical cord and light-bulbs are safe if it rains (and it probably will).
-This year some suppliers are selling the sukkah kit with a string of LED lights.
+This year some suppliers are selling a sukkah kit with a string of LED lights.